jon-harper/OmniBox/docs/support/cpu.md

   <figcaption>CPU trays can be mounted on the left or right side of the case.</figcaption>
 </figure>

-If you do not use an SBC, the side of the CPU bay can be used as a [Side Panel](side.md).
+If you do not use an SBC, the side of the CPU bay can be used as a [:octicons-checklist-24: Side Panel](side.md).

 {% for comp in items -%}